subirvarma/GeneralCognitics/_posts/StatisticalMechanics4.md

 Figure 20: Illustrating the case in which predictions are done in latent space rather than pixel space.
 Pixel space to latent space mapping is done using a separate network.

+The above figure shows a system that has modules for prediction, as well as for inference and generation and serves as a model for the Active Inference framwork described earlier.
-The Active Inference framework using EBMs is illustrated in the above figure.
-The external sensory data is passed through an inference network to generate an internal representation that is then fed into the one step state predictor.
-The predicted state $x_{n+1}$ is then used to generate the next perception $y_{n+1}$.
-The [Dreamer v4](https://arxiv.org/abs/2509.24527) is a recent world model proposal that does predictions in latent space.
+The external sensory data $s_n$ is passed through an inference network $q_{\phi}(x_n|s_n)$ to generate an internal representation $x_n$ that is then fed into the one step state predictor.
+The predicted state $x_{n+1}$ is then used to generate the next perception $y_{n+1}$ using the generator module $p_{\psi}(y_{n+1}|x_{n+1}).
+The [Dreamer v4](https://arxiv.org/abs/2509.24527) is a recent world model proposal that that uses this architecture and does predictions in latent space.

-The prediction part of this model, i.e., the distribution $p_{\theta}(x_{n+1}|x_n,c_n,a_n)$ is clearly the same structure that we encountered in the Direct Predictive Processing framework, and hence can be implemented with EBM/diffusion models.
-But what about the inference and generation steps, also known as an auto-encoder?
+The prediction part of this model, i.e., the distribution $p_{\theta}(x_{n+1}|x_n,s_n,a_n)$ is clearly the same structure that we encountered in the Direct Predictive Processing framework, and hence can be implemented with EBM/diffusion models.
+But what about the inference and generation modules, which are collectively called an auto-encoder?
 Note that EBM/diffusion model has to be trained using the latent state $x_n$, in other words both the input $x_n$ and the output $x_{n+1}$ need to be known in advance as part of the training dataset.
-This means that the auto-encoder is trained in advance of the EBM/diffusion model, and then the finished model gets plugged into the end-to-end model to train the EBM/diffusion part of the model.
+This means that the auto-encoder has to be trained in advance of the EBM/diffusion model, and then the finished model gets plugged into the end-to-end model to train the EBM/diffusion part of the model.
+This is clearly an issue for biological plausibility, a model in which all three modules can be trained together would be preferable.

-So the question is: Are there biologically plausible models for the auto-encoder?
-Friston'e work establishes a mathematical framework for the auto-encoder, which is based on minimizing the Variational Free Energy or VFE for the system.
-There have been several different implementations, among them:
+It was recognized in the early days of AI that finding latent representations for image or textual data, i.e. auto-enoder, is a critical problem, and the are have been several landmark models over the years that have move the state of the art forward, and we discuss a few next.

 **The Boltzmann Machine**